jonsuh/jonsuh.com/_posts/2010-12-22-what-is-root.md

 **Root voids your warranty.** First and foremost, one must understand that when you root your phone, you are voiding your warranty.
 For example, if you root your phone and you come across a manufacturer’s defect (trackball gets stuck, phone stops charging), you should not take your phone back with root.

 The good news is that there are relatively simple ways to unroot and fully restore your phone back to factory state.
-I have written articles on unrooting devices—[search for "unroot](/blog/search/unroot).
+I have written articles on unrooting devices.

 **You *could* brick your phone.** Although most people do not brick their phone while rooting, most people do so by making changes to their firmware, radio, kernel, etc. Bricking your phone basically means to screw it up so bad that it becomes nothing more than a brick, a paperweight.
 I will say this, most people that brick their phones do so by following directions or downloading and flashing files from places that are disreputable or untrustworthy.